Sam Darnold Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Matchup vs. Minnesota

-- In one matchup against the Vikings, Darnold had 206 passing yards, 206.0 yards more than his over/under for Sunday.
+- Darnold's 206 passing yards in one matchup against the Vikings are 53.5 fewer yards than his over/under in Sunday's game.

-- Darnold threw a touchdown pass in that matchup against the Vikings.
+- Darnold threw a touchdown pass in that game against the Vikings.

-- This week Darnold will face the NFL's 14th-ranked pass defense (263.4 yards allowed per game).
+- The 263.4 passing yards the Vikings yield per game makes them the NFL's 14th-ranked pass defense this season.

-- At 1.2 passing TDs conceded per game, the Vikings defense is ranked fifth in the NFL.
+- The Vikings have given up six touchdowns through the air (1.2 per game).
+They are fifth in the league in that category.

 Recent Performances

-- Darnold put together a 177-yard performance against the Eagles last week, completing 56.8% of his pass attempts and throwing for one touchdown with three interceptions.
+- In last week's outing against the Eagles, Darnold had 177 yards while completing 56.8% of his passes, while throwing one touchdown with three interceptions.

-- He has added 56 rushing yards (18.7 ypg) on 16 carries while scoring four touchdowns on the ground.
+- He also has 56 rushing yards on 16 carries (with four touchdowns), averaging 18.7 yards per game.

 Darnold's Carolina Teammates